krovs/oscp-notes/docs/17_port_red_tun.md

 # create client on remote machine
 chisel client <local_host>:8080 R:socks

-# add the port asigned by chisel to /etc/proxychains.conf
+# add the port assigned by chisel to /etc/proxychains.conf
 # use proxychains to interact with the internal network
 sudo proxychains <command>

-# create a client and add an extra port forwarding (useful to access a web page from browser)
+# create a client and add extra port forwarding (useful to access a web page from a browser)
 ./chisel client <local_host>:8080 R:socks R:4545:localhost:80
 ```